 - Create an S3 Bucket and Grant Access

-In the AWS Management Console, search for S3 service and select it.
+In the AWS Management Console, navigate to S3.

 Click Create bucket.